SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 - [Documentation](#documentation)
 ## Purpose/Scope

-This application demonstrates how to configure the SiWx91x module as an Azure device endpoint and how to establish a connection with Azure IoT Hub and send telemetry messages to Hub from the device (D2C) and receive the messages from the IoT Hub (C2D).
+This application demonstrates how to configure the SiWx91x module as an Azure device endpoint.
+It also explains how to establish a connection with the Azure IoT Hub, send telemetry messages to Hub from the device (D2C), and receive the messages from the IoT Hub (C2D).

 ## Prerequisites/Setup Requirements